-In the morning, enjoy a half day private tour visiting Lisbon's most exciting sites, including Liberty Avenue and Rossio Square.
+Enjoy a half-day private tour of Lisbon's most exciting sites in the morning, including Liberty Avenue and Rossio Square.
 Wander the cobblestoned lanes of Alfama Quarter, the city's oldest neighborhood, and discover the Baroque 18th-century Santo António Church next door to the impressive 12th-century Lisbon Cathedral (commonly referred to as the Sé Cathedral).
-On your way to the São Jorge Castle, you'll stop to explore Roman ruins including a Roman theater.
+On your way to the São Jorge Castle, you'll stop to explore Roman ruins, including a Roman theater.
 At the top of Castle Hill, you'll have the chance to enjoy breathtaking panoramic views of the city laid before you.

 In the evening, take in a traditional Fado performance as you dine on the local fare with a backdrop of central Lisbon's main attractions: the Jerónimos Monastery, the 16th-century Belém Tower, and the Padrão dos Descobrimentos (Monument to the Discoveries).

-Early this morning you will make the short trip to the romantic resort town of Sintra.
-A UNESCO World Heritage Site, Sintra was used as a retreat by the Romans, the Moors and the Portuguese kings due to its favorable position, its beauty, wooded ravines, and freshwater springs.
-You'll visit Pena National Palace, built in the Romanticist style by King Ferdinand II in the 1800s on the site of the ruins of a 16th-century monastery.
+Early this morning, you'll make the short trip to the romantic resort town of Sintra.
+A UNESCO World Heritage Site, Sintra was used as a retreat by the Romans, the Moors, and the Portuguese kings due to its favorable position, its beauty, wooded ravines, and freshwater springs.
+You'll visit Pena National Palace, built in the Romanticist style by King Ferdinand II in the 1800s, on the site of the ruins of a 16th-century monastery.
 Take in the views of the nearby medieval Castle of the Moors situated within Sintra-Cascais Natural Park.

 Continue your tour and head to the cliffs of Cabo da Roca, the westernmost point of continental Europe.
 Enjoy the vistas over the rugged terrain and the Atlantic Ocean.
 Next, head to the southern Iberian Coast and to the pretty beach town of Cascais and Estoril before returning to Lisbon in the late afternoon.

-Meet your driver and head south to Portugal's inviting Algarve coast and to the resort town of Albufeira (2.5 hours).
-Spend the afternoon laying out on any of Albufeira's excellent beaches, like Praia dos Pescadores and Peneco, two central beaches located in Old Town.
+Meet your driver and head south to Portugal's inviting Algarve coast and the resort town of Albufeira (2.5 hours).
+Spend the afternoon laying out on Albufeira's excellent beaches, like Praia dos Pescadores and Peneco, two central beaches in Old Town.
 Stroll the waterfront promenade stopping for dinner with a view of the ocean and setting sun.

 Today you will drive the short distance to historic Lagos for a peek into its storied past.
 Explore its walled old town and visit the 18th-century ornately-gilded Church of Santo António, the monument to Henry the Navigator, the 15th-century slave market (colonial Europe's first), as well as replicas of caravels that sailed on historical expeditions.
 Continue the 30-minute journey west to the small fishing port of Sagres.
 Learn more of Portugal's Age of Discovery with a visit to the site of Prince Henry the Navigator's nautical school perched on the windswept cliffs at the "edge of the world."